futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Advanced creative workflow",
       "explanation": "Limitations birth innovation; refine your ritual for relentless output.", "practice": [
-        "Limit your template to 10 tracks per session: constraints increase focus and decision speed.", "Finish one 90-second idea every weekend: builds a backlog of promising sketches for the EP."
+        "Limit your template to a lean track count — Constraints increase focus and decision speed.", "Finish a 90-second idea — Building a backlog of sketches feeds the EP."
       ],
       "goal": "Generate three draft ideas for the EP by day 270", "course_rec": {